 If in doubt, and you do not feel confident carrying out a repair, please feel free to contact us.
 Click Here

-The hand(s) of my clock are loose/ misaligned/ have fallen off
+The hand(s) of my clock are loose, misaligned or have fallen off

-This can happen when your clock is in transit to you, if it gets bumped when taking on and off the wall, or even in some circumstances if the time has been adjusted too aggressively.
+This can happen when your clock is in transit to you, if it gets bumped whilst being taken on or off the wall, and even if the time has been adjusted too aggressively.
 This can usually be sorted at home saving you the time and effort of returning your clock to us for repair.

 Before you start, please make sure you have watched the guide on disassembling the style of clock that you own.

-If your clock's glass lens is cracked or broken due being knocked or dropped, all is not lost.
-Use the below guides to solve the issue
+If the glass lens in your clock is cracked or broken due being knocked or dropped, all is not lost.
+Use the below guides to solve the issue.

-If you purchased your clock from newgateworld.com and it was damaged in transit, then please fill out the damaged item return form as soon as possible after receiving your damaged item.
+If you purchased your clock from newgateworld.com and it was damaged in transit, please complete the damaged item return form as soon as possible after receiving it.
 Click Here

-If you purchased your Newgate/Jones/Space Hotel Clock from another retailer (E.G. John Lewis, B&Q, TK Maxx) then please contact the retailer with proof of purchase for them to remedy the situation.
+If you purchased your Newgate, Jones or Space Hotel clock from another retailer (e.g. John Lewis, B&Q or TK Maxx), please contact the retailer directly with proof of purchase for them to remedy the situation.

-If your clock is slightly older, then all is not lost.
+If your clock is slightly older, all is not lost!
 In an age of reduce, reuse, recycle, it is still possible to have your clock repaired.

-The easiest and most cost effective way to have your glass fixed is to contact your local picture framing company.
-Most towns have them in the UK and they will have the ability to cut round glass to suit the aperture of your clock.
-This will reduce the risk of anything being damaged in transit by shipping your clock off to be repaired.
+The easiest and most cost effective way to have your glass fixed is to contact your local picture framer.
+Most towns in the UK have one and they are likely to be able to cut round glass to suit the aperture of your clock.
+This will reduce the risk of anything being damaged in transit by shipping your clock for repair.

-If visiting a local picture framer is not an option, then you still have the option of returning the clock to the Newgate Service Centre.
+If a local picture framer is not an option, you can still return your clock to the Newgate Service Centre.
 Please watch the video below and fill out the form here.
 Click Here